Creating a Website

 • Create a Quarto website

-• Edit files hosted on GitHub via RStudio
+• Edit files hosted on GitHub with an IDE

-Note that the name you pick for your repository (and who owns it) has a big impact on the URL for the website hosted there!
-See an example below for how those pieces of information get translated.
+The name you pick for your repository (and whose GitHub account owns that repository) determines the URL for the website hosted there!
+See below for some examples.

 So, think about a repository name that will make your URL informative without being overly long if someone needs to type it manually.